step-/find-n-run/usr/share/doc/findnrun/examples/filmstrip/index.md

 Filmstrip is a source plugin for Findnrun.
 As you incrementally refine the search term in Findnrun's search window, an image viewer displays thumbnails of the images that match your search results.
-Matches are checked against image filename and caption.[1]
+Matches are checked against image filename and caption.

-[1] Searching captions requires installing package 'exiftool' for your platform.

 ### Requirements and Installation